-The following year the Zionist Federation of Britain established a women’s committee to recruit additional women to the Zionist cause; Vera Weizmann was one of the committee’s six members.
-Dissatisfied with the limited role they were permitted to play in Zionist activity, the committee members, who included three founders of WIZO—Vera Weizmann, Rebecca Sieff and Romana Goodman—decided to establish a separate Zionist women’s organization in Britain.
+The following year the Zionist Federation of Britain, of which Chaim Weizmann was president, established a women’s committee to recruit additional women to the Zionist cause; Vera Weizmann was one of the committee’s six members.
+Dissatisfied with the limited role they were permitted to play in Zionist activity, the committee members decided to establish a separate Zionist women’s organization in Britain; three of the committee members—Vera Weizmann, Rebecca Sieff, and Romana Goodman—would become founding members of WIZO in 1920.
 A general assembly to found the women’s federation was held on January 12, 1919, with the agreement of the British Zionist Federation.
 Twelve organizations of Zionist women also joined, as well as several individuals such as Henrietta Irwell and Lady Beatrice Samuel (née Franklin, 1871–1959).
 Most of the women who joined either had experience in public activity, whether in local Zionist women’s organizations or in the general Jewish community, or had a general interest in political movements.

 Weizmann wrote in her autobiography: “[...] the whole situation worried us a great deal until it dawned on us that something drastic had to be done.
 On our return home, therefore, we decided to form a women’s organization, the purpose of which would be to fill the gaps and shortages which had faced us so disturbingly when we were in Palestine” (Weizmann 1967, 92).
-The women Zionist leaders, who championed traditional gender roles, were troubled by the total lack of concern for women’s needs (as they understood them): the training of women in the Yishuv—to fill their traditional household role—in an educational framework that would utilize modern scientific and technological knowledge in the field of domestic economy.
+The women Zionist leaders, who championed traditional gender roles, were troubled by the total lack of concern for women’s needs (as they understood them): the training of women in the Jewish community in Palestine prior to the establishment of the State of Israel.
+"Old Yishuv" refers to the Jewish community prior to 1882; "New Yishuv" to that following 1882.Yishuv to fill their traditional household role in an educational framework that would utilize modern scientific and technological knowledge in the field of domestic economy.
 Coming to Palestine from a more developed country, they were concerned that tangible regard for women, the roles they fulfilled, and their special needs was totally absent from the activities of the Yishuv.

-On July 11, 1920, at the first Zionist conference held after World War I, Olga Ginsburg initiated the founding of the Women’s International Zionist Organization (WIZO), together with representatives from organizations in Palestine, England, Germany, Poland, The Netherlands, Russia and South Africa.
+On July 11, 1920, at the first Zionist conference held after World War I, Olga Ginsburg initiated the founding of the Women’s International Zionist Organization (WIZO), together with representatives from organizations in Palestine, England, Germany, Poland, the Netherlands, Russia, and South Africa.
 It was decided to establish the central office in Palestine and to divide the work between the world center and London.
 In time, numerous other WIZO branches were set up in Jewish communities worldwide.
 Their main purpose was fundraising, whether by charging membership dues or by soliciting contributions to defined goals in Palestine.
 Rebecca Sieff was elected president of the new organization and Vera Weizmann, together with Henrietta Irwell, served as treasurer.
-As WIZO treasurer and the wife of Chaim Weizmann, Vera Weizmann visited the Jewish communities throughout the world.
+In this role, Weizmann visited the Jewish communities throughout the world.
 She was a member of the WIZO Executive, which she chaired together with Rebecca Sieff for twenty years.

-In 1944 the Weizmanns returned to Palestine to celebrate Chaim’s seventieth birthday.
+In 1944 the Weizmanns returned to Palestine to celebrate Chaim’s 70th birthday.
 Vera, who had not yet recovered from the death of her son, tried to bury herself in her work.
-She joined Chaim on his many visits throughout Palestine, visiting settlements and the ma’apilim (“illegal” immigrants) camp in Athlit, and accompanied him on his meetings with representatives of the Mandatory government.
+She joined Chaim on his many visits throughout Palestine and contributed to his efforts to negotiate the founding of a Jewish state.
+They visited settlements and the ma’apilim (“illegal” immigrants) camp in Athlit, and Vera accompanied him on meetings with representatives of the Mandatory government.

 In 1946 the couple once again returned to England, where they continued to engage in Zionist political activity before returning to Palestine in February 1947.
 Vera Weizmann hosted the members of UNSCOP at her Rehovot home for talks with the “ordinary citizen” Chaim Weizmann, and was also active in other ways on behalf of the “illegal” immigrants.
-In July 1947, when the Mandate government granted entry permits to Palestine for five hundred children from among the detainees in the Cyprus detention camp (following the expulsion of the 4,500 immigrants on board the Exodus, who were sent back from Haifa to Germany), Vera Weizmann wrote a letter to the editor of the Palestine Post, in which she demanded that all two thousand children be brought from Cyprus, and not only the five hundred permitted by the British.
+In July 1947, when the Mandate government granted entry permits to Palestine for 500 children from among the detainees in the Cyprus detention camp (following the expulsion of the 4,500 immigrants on board the Exodus, who were sent back from Haifa to Germany), Vera Weizmann wrote a letter to the editor of the Palestine Post, in which she demanded that all 2,000 children be brought from Cyprus, and not only the 500 permitted by the British.

 When Chaim Weizmann was elected President by the Provisional Government after the establishment of the State of Israel, Vera wrote in her diary that she was now the “First Lady” of the State of Israel.
 She volunteered to help in the rehabilitation of those injured in the War of Independence.
 With the help of Dr. Chaim Sheba, she raised funds and mobilized support for the establishment of the Tel Hashomer Hospital, to which Dr. Sheba was appointed as director.

-After her husband’s death in 1952, Vera Weizmann devoted even more of her time and energy to social work on behalf of Youth Aliyah, the rehabilitation of those disabled in the war and the Magen David Adom organization, serving as its president.
+After her husband’s death in 1952, Vera Weizmann devoted even more of her time and energy to social work on behalf of Youth Aliyah, the rehabilitation of those disabled in the war, and Israel’s emergency medical and disaster service Magen David Adom, serving as its president.
 In 1954 she conducted a fund-raising campaign in South America for Israel Bonds and the Weizmann Institute.
-After visiting Argentina, Chile and Brazil, she went with her secretary to Russia, which she had left forty years earlier.
+After visiting Argentina, Chile, and Brazil, she went with her secretary to Russia, which she had left 40 years earlier.
 She was also very active in arranging the Weizmann archives.

 Vera Weizmann died on September 24, 1966, and was buried next to her husband in Rehovot.
 After her death, their home in Rehovot became a national site.

 Herzog, Hanna, and Ofra Greenberg.
 A Voluntary Women’s Organization in a Society in the Making: WIZO’s Contribution to Israeli Society.
-Tel Aviv: 1981;
+Tel Aviv: Institute of Social Research, 1978.